-It may be beneficial to test for mutations if a woman has a particularly strong family history of breast or ovarian cancer (meaning multiple relatives affected, especially if they are under 50 years old when they get the disease).
-Having a mutation doesn't necessarily mean a woman is going to be diagnosed with ovarian cancer, but it does greatly increase her chances above the general population.
-If a woman does have the mutation, she can get more rigorous screening, take preventive medications, or undergo prophylactic oophorectomies (preventive removal of your ovaries) to decrease her cancer risk.
-The decision to undergo genetic testing is a highly personal one that should be discussed with your healthcare provider and a genetic counselor who is trained in counseling patients about genetic testing and results.
+It may be helpful to test for mutations if you have a strong family history of breast or ovarian cancer (multiple relatives affected, especially if they are under 50 years old when they get the disease).
+Having a mutation doesn't always mean you are going to be diagnosed with ovarian cancer, but it does greatly increase your chances above the general population.
+If you do have a mutation, you can get more rigorous screening, take preventive medications, or have prophylactic oophorectomies (preventive removal of your ovaries) to decrease your cancer risk.
+The decision to have genetic testing is a highly personal one.
+You should talk with your healthcare provider and a genetic counselor who is trained in counseling patients about genetic testing and results.

 Other risk factors include being overweight, never having children or having them later in life, using fertility treatments, taking hormone therapy after menopause, smoking, and alcohol use.
-Remember that all risk factors are based on probabilities, and even someone without any risk factors can still get ovarian cancer.
-Talk to your healthcare provider about your risk factors for ovarian cancer to understand his/her recommendations for screening and prevention.
+Keep in mind someone without any risk factors can still get ovarian cancer.
+Talk to your healthcare provider about your risk factors for ovarian cancer to their recommendations for screening and prevention.

 How can I prevent ovarian cancer?

-If you are a woman without a family history/genetic syndrome, the best way to prevent ovarian cancer is to alter whatever risk factors you have control over.
+If you are a woman without a family history/genetic syndrome, the best way to prevent ovarian cancer is to change whatever risk factors you have control over.
 For example, having children by age 30 and breastfeeding both reduce risk.
-Additionally, the use of oral contraceptives for 4 or more years is associated with a reduction in ovarian cancer risk in the general population.
+The use of oral contraceptives for 4 or more years is linked with lower ovarian cancer risk in the general population.
 Bilateral tubal ligation and hysterectomy also decrease ovarian cancer risk.
-Keep in mind that any medication or surgical procedure has its own risks and should not be taken lightly.
+Keep in mind that any medication or surgical procedure has its own risks and should be discussed with your care team.

-Women who are carriers of one of the previously mentioned genetic syndromes face different decisions.
+Women who are carriers of one of the genetic syndromes listed above face different decisions.
 They generally need to have more rigorous screening done for ovarian cancer.
-They may want to take a medication, such as tamoxifen, to reduce their risk, and some may elect to have their ovaries removed when they are still healthy (called a prophylactic oophorectomy).
-This should only be done when a woman is finished having children, and it can drastically reduce a woman's chances for developing ovarian cancer (but not reduce the risk to zero).
-Before a woman decides to do this, she should have genetic testing and a significant amount of counseling from a healthcare provider who has experience with genetic diseases.
+They may want to take a medication, such as tamoxifen, to reduce their risk, and some may choose to have their ovaries removed when they are still healthy (called a prophylactic oophorectomy).
+This should only be done when a woman is finished having children.
+It can greatly reduce a woman's chances for getting ovarian cancer (but not reduce the risk to zero).
+Before a woman decides to do this, she should have genetic testing and counseling from a healthcare provider who has experience with genetic diseases.

-While a diet high in animal fats has been implicated in ovarian cancer, a diet rich in fruits and vegetables may have a small preventive effect.
-It has been suggested that supplementation with vitamins A, C, and E may decrease your risk.
+While a diet high in animal fats has been found to increase the risk of ovarian cancer, a diet rich in fruits and vegetables may have a small preventive effect.
+Supplementation with vitamins A, C, and E may decrease your risk.
 However, there are no official nutritional recommendations that can be made to prevent ovarian cancer.

 What screening tests are used for ovarian cancer?

-If you are at average risk for ovarian cancer there are no recommended screening tests.
-However, you should have a gynecological exam as often as your provider suggest.
-Your provider may be able to feel your ovaries during the bi-manual portion of the exam, and if any abnormalities are felt, you can be referred for further tests.
-The major limitation to this method is that early ovarian cancers aren't usually felt on examination, and thus, are often missed.
+If you are at average risk for ovarian cancer, there are no recommended screening tests.
+However, you should have a gynecological exam as often as your provider suggests.
+Your provider may be able to feel your ovaries during a pelvic exam, and if any changes are felt, you may need further tests.
+Early ovarian cancers aren't usually felt on examination, and are often missed.

 There are a few other tests that are currently being studied for ovarian cancer screening.
 One is a blood test that looks for a protein named CA-125.
-CA-125 is a protein that is shed from damaged ovary cells, and is often elevated in ovarian cancer.
+CA-125 is a protein that is shed from damaged ovary cells and is often high in ovarian cancer.
 There are a few problems with CA-125 as a screening test.
-It is elevated in many other diseases and conditions besides ovarian cancer, including other cancers, endometriosis, fibroids, menstruation, colitis, diverticulitis, pancreatitis, lupus, and inflammation of the lining of the lung or heart.
+The level can be high in many other diseases besides ovarian cancer, including other cancers, endometriosis, fibroids, menstruation, colitis, diverticulitis, pancreatitis, lupus, and inflammation of the lining of the lung or heart.

 One possible way to use CA-125 for ovarian cancer screening is to check it and then re-check it 6 months later.
-If it drastically increases over this time, then it is more suggestive of ovarian cancer.
-The problem is that many patients without ovarian cancer will have elevated CA-125 levels and then have unnecessary further workup (called a false positive).
-You could also have a false negative result, where the CA-125 is not elevated, but there is actually cancer present and it therefore goes unrecognized.
+If it greatly increases over this time, then ovarian cancer is more likely.
+The problem is that many patients without ovarian cancer will have elevated CA-125 levels and then have unneeded further workup (called a false positive).
+You could also have a false negative result, where the CA-125 is not higher, but there is actually cancer present and it goes unrecognized.

-Another investigational method for ovarian cancer screening is transvaginal ultrasound.
-Ultrasound is an imaging technique that uses sound waves that bounce off of tissues and provide a picture of whatever is being investigated.
-By inserting an ultrasound probe into a woman's vagina, healthcare providers can get a relatively good look at her ovaries.
-If the ovaries look suspicious, then further tests can be done.
-The biggest problem with using transvaginal ultrasound for ovarian cancer screening is the same problem as using CA-125; both tests cause too many healthy women to require unnecessary procedures because the tests are not specific enough for ovarian cancer.
+Another method for ovarian cancer screening is transvaginal ultrasound.
+Ultrasound is an imaging test that uses sound waves that bounce off of tissues and provide a picture of whatever is being looked at.
+By inserting an ultrasound probe into a woman's vagina, healthcare providers can get a good look at her ovaries.
+If the ovaries look abnormal, further tests can be done.
+The biggest problem with using transvaginal ultrasound for ovarian cancer screening is the same problem as using CA-125.
+Both tests cause too many healthy women to have unneeded procedures because the tests are not specific enough for ovarian cancer.
 In studies, combining CA-125 and vaginal ultrasound did not lower the number of deaths related to ovarian cancer, and therefore are not routinely recommended for screening.

 What are the signs of ovarian cancer?

 Ovarian cancer has been called a "silent killer" because it was thought that symptoms did not develop until the disease was advanced.
-More recently, ovarian cancer experts found that this was not true, and most women had symptoms early on that were dismissed by themselves or their healthcare providers.
-Experts collaborated to develop the Ovarian Cancer Symptoms Consensus Statement, which describes important symptoms.
+More recently, ovarian cancer experts found that this was not true.
+Most women had symptoms early on that were dismissed by themselves or their healthcare providers.
+Experts worked together to develop the Ovarian Cancer Symptoms Consensus Statement, which describes important symptoms.

 The symptoms that are more likely seen in women with ovarian cancer compared with healthy women include:

-While these symptoms are more often due to other medical problems, women with ovarian cancer report that the symptoms persist and represent a change from their normal.
+While these symptoms are more often due to other medical problems, women with ovarian cancer report that the symptoms don’t go away and are a change from their normal.
 The frequency and number of these symptoms are also key factors in the diagnosis.

-Other possible symptoms include fatigue, indigestion, back pain, painful intercourse, constipation and menstrual irregularities.
-Women who experience these symptoms almost daily for more than a few weeks should see a healthcare provider (preferably a gynecologist) for evaluation.
+Other possible symptoms include fatigue, indigestion, back pain, painful intercourse, constipation, and menstrual changes.
+Women who have these symptoms almost daily for more than a few weeks should see a healthcare provider (preferably a gynecologist) for testing.